TDH: How did the two of you meet and come to gel creatively?

 TDH: Tell us about your brand background –when and how did your love of jewellery and your business begin?

 Cole: Nat was interning for a designer in LA who had suggested she start an accessories line to bring to market with his.
 She texted me asking if I wanted to start a line together and I said, “yes, we’ll make things out of bones+feathers!”
 We liked the way it sounded, so we made that our name.

 Natalie: We initially started out making fresh flowered headpieces and Kate Bosworth wore one to Coachella.
 It was kind of the look of the festival that year.
 People started emailing us for linesheets and our brand info.
 We had no idea what any of that was.
 All we had was our name, so we decided to make it more of an official brand and segued into jewelry.

-TDH: You have a very specific aesthetic.
-How did you come to find your style?
+TDH: How did you come to find and determine your aesthetic?

-TDH: Talk us through the conception, designing and making progress of your jewellery.
+TDH: Talk us through the conception, designing and making progress of your jewellery in LA.